What Paperwork Should You Keep?

 • Death certificates

-Whether you store your papers in a pile on your desk or in a safe deposit box, reduce clutter when you understated which papers you need to keep.
+Whether you store your papers in a pile on your desk or in a safe deposit box, reduce clutter when you understand which papers you need to keep.
 For more details on reducing paper clutter while maintaining the protection you need, talk with your insurance agent.

 Need insurance for You, Your Family or Your Business?